syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 {% tabs %}
 {% highlight c# %}

-var bookmarks = pdfViewer.CustomBookmarks;
+ObservableCollection<CustomBookmark> bookmarks = pdfViewer.CustomBookmarks;

 {% endhighlight %}
 {% endtabs %}

 ### Add custom bookmarks using the bookmark pane

-Use the floating button on the bookmark pane to add a new custom bookmark to the present page.
-This custom bookmark can be viewed in the custom bookmark tab in the bookmark pane.
+Custom bookmarks can be added using the floating button in the bookmark pane.

 ![Add custom bookmark](pdfviewer_images/CustomBookmarks.png)

 ### Add custom bookmarks programmatically
-You could add a custom bookmark programmatically using the following code snippets:
+You can add a new custom bookmark by creating a `CustomBookmark` instance and adding to the `CustomBookmarks` collection.

 {% tabs %}
 {% highlight c# %}